What is ADHD?

 Sodium Benzoate is a commonly used preservative found in many foods and drinks.
 Can sodas, in particular, contain this substance.
 In the U.K. major soda companies have discontinued use of sodium benzoate, however; in the United States it is still widely used and often contained within products label as “all natural.”

 Several herbal preparations have been found that have a positive effect on the hyperactivity symptoms of ADHD without containing caffeine.
 These herbs provide increased mental alertness and concentration in the general population as well.

 Ginkgo biloba is derived from the oldest known tree in existence.
 Its medical properties have been used for centuries.
 It appears to dilated cerebral blood vessels and decreases blood viscosity (thickness) providing increased blood flow to the brain.
 Studies demonstrate improved memory and reasoning.
 In ADHD it allows maximal cognitive functioning with translates into decreased symptoms.

 - Brahmi is a creeping vine.
 It has several uses in Ayurvedic medicine.
 In ADHD it is thought to stimulate chemical receptors in the brain implicated in the syndrome.
 Other names include Indian Pennyworth, Water Hyssop, Jalanimba, and Herb of Grace.

 - Siberian Ginseng is also called Eleuthero or Ciwujia and is native to Asia.
-It is considered an adapogen, a substance that improves physical strength and decrease daily stress.
+It is considered an adaptogen, a substance that improves physical strength and decreases daily stress.
 It appears to enhance neurotransmitters associated with ADHD.
 Siberian Ginseng is not the same as other ginseng’s that are marketed.